BestTimesToVisit.com Logo

 packing

-Pack layers, no matter the season!
-Slovenia's weather can be unpredictable, especially in the mountains.
-A waterproof and windproof jacket is essential for hiking in the Julian Alps, and comfortable walking shoes are a must for exploring cobblestone streets and natural trails.
-Even summer evenings can get cool.
+Pack layers, no matter the season.
+Slovenia's weather can change quickly, especially in the mountains.
+A waterproof and windproof jacket is essential for hiking in the Julian Alps, and comfortable walking shoes are a must for exploring cobblestone streets.

 safety